8 best web conferencing tools

-Web conferencing tools have been getting a lot of attention lately.
+Web conferencing and video calling tools have been getting a lot of attention lately.
 Virtual meetings have become the rule rather than the exception.
-Teams that have never used video-conferencing (or online meeting platforms) before are learning how it works, and all of a sudden it really matters what web conferencing tools give you the most for your money.
+Teams that have never used video conferencing (or online meeting platforms) before are learning how video meetings work, and all of a sudden it really matters what web conferencing tools give you the most for your money.

-To get you started, here are eight amazing web conferencing tools.
-Some are household names and others aren't, but they all help teams meet face-to-face when they can’t be in the same room.
+To get you started, here are eight amazing online conferencing tools.
+Some are household names and others aren't, but they all help teams meet face-to-face via webcam when they can’t be in the same room.

-Zoom is one of those platforms that’s become a household name.
+Zoom is one of those video meeting platforms that’s become a household name.
 It offers free and paid options as well as paid plans for companies of all sizes, from small businesses to large enterprises.
 It scales well and is highly user-friendly, a quality that accounts for its widespread popularity.

-Zoom works on any device, from your work computer to your personal smartphone.
+Zoom's web conferencing tool works on any device, from your work computer to your personal smartphone.
 The quality of audio and video is reliably high.
-There are plenty of user-friendly features, including a chat window, reaction emoticons and optional meeting recording.
+There are plenty of user-friendly features, including a chat window, reaction emoticons, and optional meeting recording.

 Customer support testifies to the company’s user focus.
 An extensive support library is available to all users, free and paid, with or without a sign-in.
 Zoom also offers live training webinars and a prioritized support ticket system.
 Issues involving service interruption get priority consideration.